Guide to Skiing in Verbier

-Famous for its off-piste skiing and mogul fields, Verbier attracts powder hounds from all over the world, Linked to the 4 Vallées, Verbier and La Tzoumaz form part of Switzerland’s largest ski area with 410 km of pistes to explore.
-With an impressive setting on a wide, sunny plateau facing spectacular peaks, Verbier offers captivating views in all directions, including Mont Blanc to the west and the Matterhorn to the east.
-Stretching from 1,500 to 3,330 metres, the slopes are reasonably snowsure with excellent snow making facilities on the lower pistes.
+Famous for its off-piste skiing and mogul fields, Verbier attracts powder hounds from all over the world.
+Linked to the 4 Vallées, Verbier forms part of Switzerland’s largest ski area with 410 km of pistes to explore.
+Stretching from 1,500 to 3,330 metres, Verbier is one of the top ski areas for advanced skiers.

 The main slopes local to Verbier are served by lifts from Médran, with two gondolas ascending to Les Ruinettes.
 During peak periods, the lifts from here can get busy, so an alternative is to drive or take the shuttle bus to Carrefour, giving you access to the fast Mayentzet chair to Les Ruinettes.
 From here, you can reach the gently sunny bowl of La Chaux, a fantastic network of red runs surrounding Les Attelas and further up the mountain, Col des Gentianes and the top of Mont Fort at 3,330 metres.